fkarg/fkarg.github.io/drafts/everything-f*cked.md

 # Notes
 I did write down some notes (actually, a lot of them).
-Since it takes a considerable amount of time to rephrase them into something useful, I will probably refrain from doing so most of the time.
-So there is overall more focus on the Main takeaways, and less on the notes itself.
+Since it takes a considerable amount of time to rephrase them into something useful, I will mostly refrain from publishing them most of the time.
+There will be more focus on the Main takeaways, with a bit of criticism and some quotes from the book with comments from my side.

 <!--
 ## Part 1: Hope